pingcap/tidb-dev-guide/contribute-to-tidb/review-a-pr.md

 ### It's the author's responsibility to get the PR merged

 We had a fierce debate on how to speed up the review process long long ago.
 What the role the reviewer and PR owner should play and what is each of their responsibility to get the PR merged faster.

-After the meeting, most of us agree with the conclusion that the PR owner is responsible for getting his PR merged.
-He is the one who most wanted to merge the PR into the repository.
-He is willing to lead that change.
-So he should try to do his best to have someone review his PR.
-The code reviewers should review the PR in time and give feedback, but it is not their responsibility to push the PR to be merged.
+After the meeting, most of the participants agree with that the PR owner is responsible for getting PR merged.

+If I am the PR author, I am the one who wants to merge the PR into the repository most.
+I'm willing to lead that change.
+So I'm supposed to do my best to have someone review the PR.
+The reviewers should review the PR in time and give feedback, but it is not their responsibility to push the PR to be merged.

-### 2 LGTM for a PR to be accepted
+### 2 Approvals for a PR to be accepted

-For most of the projects in PingCAP, we require 2 LGTM before the PR is accepted.
-There do have some exceptions, but this is the default setting.
-2 LGTM ensures that even after the original PR author's resignation, there is someone familiar with the code and the project still keeps moving.
-And if that really happens, the code reviewer is the first person responsible for the code.
+For most of the repositories in the TiDB community, we require 2 approvals before the PR is accepted.
+A few repositories require different number of approvals, but 2 approvals is the default setting.
+2 approvals ensures that even after the original PR author's resignation, there is someone familiar with the code and the project still keeps moving.
+And if the author really resigns, the code reviewer is the first person responsible for the code.

-### Never give LGTM to to the code you don't understand
+### Never give approval to to the code you don't understand

 A review should be thorough enough that the reviewer could explain the change at a reasonable level of detail to another developer.
 This ensures that the details of the code base are known to more than a single person.
 Remember: you are responsible for the code you reviewed, it is all about your reputation.